alexander-zap/remote-gym/README.md

 from remote_gym import create_remote_environment_server

 server = create_remote_environment_server(
     default_args={
         "entrypoint": "exploration/remote_environment_entrypoint.py",
     },
     # IP of the machine hosting the remote environment; can also be 0.0.0.0
     url=YOUR_SERVER_IP,
     # port the remote environment should use on the hosting machine
     port=PORT_FOR_REMOTE_ENVIRONMENT_TO_LISTEN,
     # not using a tuple but setting this completely to None is also possible in case only a local connection is required
     server_credentials_paths=("path/to/server.pem", "path/to/server-key.pem", "optional/path/to/ca.pem"),
-   # can be set to True in case rendering is required, but significantly increases exchanged data and slows down interaction
-   enable_rendering=False,
 )

 try: